 The Bayeux Tapestry is an important artefact from the Norman period, and it’s currently displayed in Normandy in France.
 It has 72 pictures of different events during the Norman invasion, and it was made in eight strips that were joined together.
 This makes it about 70 metres long – almost as long as a football pitch!
 Some of the last panel is missing so we don’t know how long it would have been when it was made in the 11th century.
 It begins with scenes about Anglo-Saxon King Edward the Confessor, and ends with the death of King Harold in the Battle of Hastings.

 When William the Conqueror became king, he established the feudal system.
 It put everyone into a sort of queue depending on what their place in society was, and explained who they needed to pay money or tribute to in order to have a house, grow food, etc.

-- The king was at the top of the queue and owned all the land in England.
+- The king was at the front of the queue and owned all the land in England.
 He then gave land to the barons, who could give the king knights and money if he needed it.

 - The barons were allowed to rent out the land that the king gave them to the knights, who protected and provided for the baron, and went into battle if the barons told them to.

 - The knights could rent out the land they were given to serfs (also called villeins), who were at the end of the queue.
 They could never leave their master’s manor, and they worked for the knights without getting paid.
 Serfs pretty much had to do whatever the knight asked – they even had to ask permission if they wanted to get married.